Weakest Currencies in the World In 2026

 Uzbekistani Som (UZS)

-This nation's economy is among the worst, which results in a weak currency.
-The epidemic has had an impact on the economy of the nation like it has on many others, but data indicates that the nation's internal operations restarted in the third quarter of 2022.
-However, the decline in industrial output has increased uncertainty about the future of the currency.
+1 Indian Rupee = 131.80 UZS This nation's economy faces challenges, which result in a weak currency.
+While the economy was impacted by the global pandemic, data indicates that the nation's internal operations have been recovering since late 2022.
+However, fluctuations in industrial output continue to create uncertainty about the future of the currency.

 Guinean Franc (GNF)

-Guinean Franc is the official currency of Guinea.
+1 Indian Rupee = 95.00 GNF The Guinean Franc is the official currency of Guinea.
 The nation suffers from widespread corruption and political unrest, which has made its currency weak.
-Year after year, the value of the nation decreases.
+Year after year, the purchasing power of the currency decreases.

 Paraguayan Guarani (PYG)

-The PYG is Paraguay's official unit of currency.
-High inflation, corruption, a high unemployment rate, and a rise in poverty resulted from a devastating economic collapse.
-Each of these elements has had a detrimental effect on the currency.
+1 Indian Rupee = 73.00 PYG The PYG is Paraguay's official unit of currency.
+High inflation, corruption, a high unemployment rate, and a rise in poverty have resulted from past economic challenges.
+Each of these elements has had a detrimental effect on the currency's value.

 Factors that have an impact on Currency Exchange Rates: